Qumulo/file_transfer_tool/README.md

 So for production scenarios you should consider using [uWSGI](http://flask.pocoo.org/docs/0.10/deploying/uwsgi/) with ngnx or perhaps [mod_wsgi](http://flask.pocoo.org/docs/0.10/deploying/mod_wsgi/) for Apache environments, or another option.
+For simplicity's sake (easy to get up and running) I'm using [Gunicorn](http://docs.gunicorn.org/en/19.3/), which is another WSGI server.
+Starting and running using `gunicorn` is simple:

+     pip install gunicorn
+     gunicorn -b 0.0.0.0:8000 -w 4 manage:app

+will start the server with four workers at port 8000.

-But short of creating a WSGI-based deployment, you can run FTT in non-developer/debug mode and support simultaneous users, you should start the server using the following form/command (from http://goo.gl/A3YfNt):
+Short of creating a WSGI-based deployment, you can run FTT in non-developer/debug mode and support simultaneous users, you should start the server using the following form/command (from http://goo.gl/A3YfNt):

 ```./manage.py runserver --host 0.0.0.0 --threaded```